Services

 Lifecycle Functions

-A Rediaccfile contains up to three functions:
+A Rediaccfile contains up to two functions:

 | Function | When it runs | Purpose | Error behavior |